GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

 To avoid recurring charges for resources created in this tutorial:

-* Delete the BigQuery table the data was outputted to. **Note**, though, that this table will be used in subsequent tutorials in this series, so you might want to hold off on this until you've gone through the [next tutorial](/community/tutorials/data-science-exploration/):
+* Delete the BigQuery table that you used for your data output. **Note**, though, that this table will be used in subsequent tutorials in this series, so you might want to hold off on this until you've gone through the [next tutorial](/community/tutorials/data-science-exploration/):

       $ bq rm -r meteor_dataset